Hajar Ahmed Hajar

 Hajar Ahmed Hajar Al Binali (حجر أحمد حجر; born 1943) is a Qatari cardiologist, poet and former government minister.
 He authored several works, including diwans and literary studies.
 He has also published a number of articles in the field of cardiology.

-He has held chairman positions in several organizations, including Hamad Medical Corporation and the Gulf Heart Association, an organization which he founded in 2002.
+He has been chairman of several organizations, including Hamad Medical Corporation and the Gulf Heart Association, an organization he founded in 2002.

 Education

 He obtained a BA from University of Colorado Boulder in 1969 and earned an MD from the university's school of medicine in 1973.